 Plus points.
 Due to its materials, this jacket is safe for the washer! (really) apparently.

-The manufacturer recommends removing the battery, hand wash or machine wash( in washing bag) in cold water.
+The manufacturer recommends removing the battery, hand wash or machine wash( in a washing bag) in cold water.
 Do not twist or wring out.
 Hang dry only.
 So don’t use the spin dryer.

 For me I wouldn’t machine hash just in case there is a leak or break in the electrical wiring.
-Water and electricity dont mix.
+Water and electricity do not mix.

 |For batteries and heaters, Bosch covers any defective items with their 2-year battery premium service warranty.||One year limited warranty is available for this product.||the Ororo heated jacket has a one-year limited warranty for the jacket.
 The lithium-ion battery warranty lasts for up to six months.|